 Welcome to the Kids Family

 I am looking forward to seeing all of you very soon.
 We have a terrific show planned, and an experience you will never forget.
-You have already received music.
-Please be working hard on it and attend the scheduled ZOOM rehearsals.
+You will receive music shortly.

 I hope you all enjoy learning and performing the show as much as we on the artistic staff have enjoyed putting it together.

 You will perform this music about 60 times for thousands of people - the best summer I can think of!